jitsi/jidesha/README.md

 ## How to create your own extension for your Jitsi Meet installation

 Each Jitsi Meet installation needs a customised extension.
+There are two files you want to edit, in addition to updating the icon assets.

+You have
-There is only one small JSON file to adapt.
-You have to create the extension and distribute it, either through Google Chrome's Web Store or by telling your users how to install the CRX file.
+to create the extension and distribute it, either through Google Chrome's Web Store or by telling your users how to install the CRX file.